Maarten Sap

 Themes extracted and images generated with the OpenAI API; there may be inconsistencies.

-Ethics and Responsible AI Practices
+Ethics and Human-Centered AI

-Narrative Analysis and Interpretation
+Narrative Analysis and Empathy

-Social Intelligence in AI Agents
+Social Intelligence in Language Models